Nodragem/Catch-the-Crown/notes/GameDesign - SaveTheCrown.md

 # Changelog

 ## up to 11/12/2016:

+- [x] @bug we could not pass through Lances picked into the ground (provock people to get stucked)
+- [x] @bug @gameplay we need the lances to pass through oneway platforms
+- [x] @sounds Voice for announcements is mandatory

+- [c] @cancelled @bug we cannot jump just after we passed through a oneway platform
+  > it seems to happen only when the movestate passes from RISING to IDLE
+  > seems to be TOO rarely reproducible to be unbugged...
+  > that behaviour comes from the line of codes:
+  > ```if (character.moveState == Constants.MOVE_STATE.GROUNDED | character.moveState == MOVE_STATE.IDLE) { // here we want the state.
+  >              if(character.previousMoveState == Constants.MOVE_STATE.RISING)
+  >                  return;
+  >```
+  > We probably used this to avoid an undesirable behavior... probably, we wanted to avoid continuous jump throught several attached lances.

+- [x] @bug repeat laugh sometimes after death, never stop until respawn
+  > this happens then the corpse is still moving after death, it stops whenever the corpse stops to move, or respawn
+  > in fact it was happening each time a corpse was passing through a lance.
+So if the corpse was blocked on a lance, that was creating the bug.

 - [x] @level @gameplay try to do one way (single ticket) platforms,
   - [x] we can make a platform oneway in the type_object file,
   - [x] improve the oneway detection: